rackerlabs/support-how-to/content/cloud-files/deploying-a-cloud-site-with-media-content-on-cloud-files.md

     print "Size:", obj.total_bytes
     print "Content-Type:", obj.content_type

-Line 2 tells pyrax to use the Rackspace identity system for authentication.
-The pyrax SDK supports all clouds based on OpenStack, and other systems use different authentication systems.

-Line 5 creates the container named media, and line 6 publishes it to the CDN.

 #### Run the script

-1. Save the script to your desktop and name it cfupload.py.
+1. Save the script to your desktop and name it **cfupload.py**.
 2. Make the following changes in the script:
-    -   On line 3, replace UserName with your manage.rackspacecloud.com
-        username, and replace APIKey with your API key.
+    -   On line 3, replace UserName with your Rackspace Cloud username, and replace APIKey with your API key.
     -   (Optional) On line 3, change the region to any available Rackspace region, such as DFW, IAD, ORD, LON, SYD, or HKG.
     -   On line 8 replace PathToImage with a valid system path like